AMENDED 2/1/96, 2/7/97, 2/5/99, 2/4/00, 10/24/00, 11/08/01, 11/12/02, 11/7/03, 11/5/04, 11/5/10, 11/6/12, 12/6/13, 11/30/18

 SECTION 3.
 Indemnification.

-a.
-The association shall indemnify each member of the Governing Board for the defense of civil or criminal actions or proceedings in a manner and to the extent permitted by applicable law.
+- The association shall indemnify each member of the Board of Directors for the defense of civil or criminal actions or proceedings in a manner and to the extent permitted by applicable law.

-b.
-The association will indemnify each of its board members from and against any and all judgments, fines, amounts paid in settlement, and reasonable expenses incurred or imposed as a result of being or having been a board member, acting within the scope of his or her official duties.
+- The association will indemnify each of its Board of Directors from and against any and all judgments, fines, amounts paid in settlement, and reasonable expenses incurred or imposed as a result of being or having been a board member, acting within the scope of his or her official duties.
 However, it must be determined that he or she acted in good faith for a purpose which he or she reasonably believed to be in the best interests of the association.
 In the case of criminal action or proceeding, it must be determined that he or she had no reasonable cause to believe that his or her conduct was unlawful.
-A quorum of the Governing Board members not involved in the proceedings shall determine whether or not the indemnification is made.
+A quorum of the Board of Directors members not involved in the proceedings shall determine whether or not the indemnification is made.

 SECTION 4.
 Parliamentary Authority.
 The parliamentary authority for the meetings of the association shall be Reed’s Rules of Order.
-A Parliamentarian may be appointed by the President to be present at association meetings.
+A Parliamentarian may be appointed by the Chair to be present at association meetings.

 ARTICLE VIII: AMENDMENT OF BYLAWS